-- I. We will call your home. - 2.
-If we do not reach you at home, we will call your work and/or cell phone. - 3.
-If we cannot reach you at work, we will call your emergency contact number. - 4.
-If we cannot get information from your emergency contact about your child's location, we will speak to a sibling if one is in the school. - 5.
-If we are still unable to get information, we may check with a friend of your child. - 6.
+- We will call your home. - If we do not reach you at home, we will call your work and/or cell phone.
+2. - If we cannot reach you at work, we will call your emergency contact number. - If we cannot get information from your emergency contact about your child's location, we will speak to a sibling if one is in the school. - If we are still unable to get information, we may check with a friend of your 5. - 6.
 If we are still unable to get information, we will consider your child missing and we may contact York Regional Police.